muratk3n/thirdwave/en/README.md

 ---

-Negative reviews of TikTok on Glassdoor are putting some people off joining the company
+"Negative reviews of TikTok on Glassdoor are putting some people off joining the company"

 ---